alexuuhat/qrlJacker_WhatsappHacking/README.md

-RLJacking - A New Social Engineering Attack Vector
+QRLJacking - A New Social Engineering Attack Vector

 Find documentation in our Wiki.